 What are the high school graduation requirements?

-The requirements for each student is 4 years of English, Math, Social Science and Bible, 3 years of Science, and 2 years of Foreign Language and Electives, including a semester of Fine Art.
+The requirements for each student is 4 years of English, Math, Social Science, and Bible, 3 years of Science, and 2 years of Foreign Language and Electives, including a semester of Fine Art.
 PRCA exceeds the Arizona Department of Education requirements.

-How are teachers professionally developed?
+How are teachers supported professionally?

 PRCA offers ongoing professional development for all staff.
 New teachers participate in a three-year induction program that includes over 75 hours of workshops and observations working together on best practices to implement our mission statement.